 Hair loss in Female

-- Hair loss is often thought of as a male problem, but it affects many women too.
+- Female Hair loss is not as uncommon as most people think.
 Most women will experience some thinning as they grow older and the symptoms can be severe in some cases.

 Causes of Female Hair Loss

-- The most common cause of hair loss in women is female pattern baldness, which happens as hormone levels change with age, especially around the menopause.
+- The most common cause of hair loss in women is female pattern baldness.
+This happens as hormone levels change with age, especially around the menopause.

-- Women are more likely to experience traction hair loss, which happens when the hair is consistently placed under tension by a particular hairstyle, and the thyroid disorders that can cause thinning of the eyebrows.
+- Women are more likely to experience traction hair loss.
+This happens when the hair is consistently placed under tension by a particular hairstyle, and the thyroid disorders that can cause thinning of the eyebrows.

 Hair Loss Symptoms in Women

-- The symptoms of hair loss in women can be less noticeable than in men, especially if you have longer hair that can conceal thinning or bald patches.
+- The symptoms of hair loss in women can be less noticeable than in men.
+The longer hair can conceal thinning or bald patches.

-- However, you are more likely to notice if you are losing long hair when washing or brushing it, or simply because it is easier to spot when it falls out in bed or around the house.
+- However, you are more likely to notice if you are losing long hair when washing or brushing it.
+Longer hair makes it is easier to spot when it falls out in bed or around the house.
 Other signs of hair loss in women include:

 - Female pattern baldness typically happens on either side of the hair parting, so you may notice that it is becoming wider.